 A closing thought

-The seller’s application layer, invisible to the merger agreement, invisible to her, invisible to the partner who will sign her work, is what her client is paying the premium for.
+The seller’s AI application layer, invisible to the merger agreement, invisible to her, invisible to the partner who will sign her work, is actually what her client is paying for.

 The rep her client is getting is for the assets of 1995, 2005, and 2015.
 Accreted, layered, refined, and silent on the asset class that has absorbed all of them.